 She has enjoyed telling tales all her life.
-From creative writing, songs and speeches to competition-winning essays, she has always enjoyed finding the unique and wonder-inspiring angle of any story or subject.
+From creative writing, songs, and speeches to competition-winning essays, she has always found the unique and wonder-inspiring angle of any story or subject.

-For two years she taught English in municipal schools, developed curriculum and programs based on encouraging enjoyment of language-learning, and fell in love with empowering kids of all ages to converse, communicate and explore creative English expression, writing and performance.
+For two years she taught English in municipal schools, developing curriculum and programs based on encouraging enjoyment of language-learning, and fell in love with empowering kids of all ages to converse, communicate, and explore creative expression, writing and performance with their new vocabulary.

-Freelancing since 2012, Amanda now works with businesses, companies, entrepreneurs, experts and thought-leaders across the globe who are changing paradigms in education, health, business, money, relationships and more.
+Amanda now writes, edits, and consults with businesses, companies, entrepreneurs, experts, and thought-leaders across the globe who are changing paradigms in education, health, business, money, relationships and more.
 She is also an editor for Access The World, a global magazine app.